Sound Insulation Testing

 The longest part of each test is always the build process.
 When it comes to the acoustic tests the first sound insulation test is the longest because we need to measure the reverberation times in the receiver room, after this provided the material of the partition wall doesn’t change subsequent sound insulation tests are shorter.
-After calibration the first test will take 1hour to 1½ hours and subsequent tests which don’t need reverberation times should take 30 mins each.
+After calibration the first test will take 30-40 mins and subsequent tests which don’t need reverberation times should take 20 mins each.

 How many tests can I do in a day?

-Provided the construction process doesn’t hold us up to much we can do up to four sound insulation tests in a day.
-If necessary we can do more than this for an additional charge.
+Provided the construction process doesn’t hold us up too much we can do up to several sound insulation tests in a day.

 When will I get the report?
 When can I get the results?